On with the Show (concert tour)

-On with the Show was a world tour by the rock group Fleetwood Mac.
-The tour began in Minneapolis, Minnesota on September 30, 2014, and concluded in Auckland, New Zealand on November 22, 2015.
-Tickets were available for pre-sale between March 31 to April 6, before going on sale to the general public on April 7, 2014.
-At the end of 2014, the tour placed 13th on Pollstar's "Top 100 Worldwide Tours", earning $74.1 million from 40 shows in North America.
-In 2015's year-end report, the tour placed 6th with a gross of $125.1 million from 78 shows, bringing the total gross so far to $199.2 million.
+On with the Show was a world tour by rock band Fleetwood Mac.
+The tour began in Minneapolis, Minnesota, on 30 September 2014 and concluded in Auckland, New Zealand, on 22 November 2015.
+Tickets were offered through a pre-sale from 31 March to 6 April 2014, before going on general sale on 7 April 2014.
+In its 2014 year-end report, Pollstar ranked the tour 13th on its "Top 100 Worldwide Tours", reporting earnings of $79.2 million from 40 shows in North America.
+In Pollstars 2015 year-end rankings, the tour placed sixth, with a reported gross of $125.1 million from 78 shows, bringing the cumulative gross to $199.2 million.

-Due to the departure of Lindsey Buckingham in 2018 and the death of Christine McVie in 2022, On with the Show would be Fleetwood Mac's final tour with the five members who recorded Rumours.
+Following the departure of Lindsey Buckingham in 2018 and death of Christine McVie in 2022, On with the Show became Fleetwood Mac's final tour featuring the band's most successful lineup of Lindsey Buckingham, Mick Fleetwood, Christine McVie, John McVie, and Stevie Nicks.

 Background and development

-On January 13, 2014, the band's publicist Liz Rosenberg announced that Christine McVie, who had previously quit the band in 1998 after three decades, would be rejoining.
-Rosenberg additionally announced that a new album and tour would be forthcoming.
-The group spent time in March working on new music, until confirming they don't plan on releasing any new material until after the tour is finished.
-Tour dates were announced on March 27, 2014, and tickets went on sale to the public on April 7, 2014.
-On October 9, 2014, the band announced it would add a 2nd leg of the tour with an additional 28 shows beginning on January 16, 2015, in St. Paul, Minnesota, and ending on March 31, 2015 in Wichita, Kansas.
-In November 2014, Mick Fleetwood went on BBC Radio 2 to announce that Fleetwood Mac would be touring through Britain in May and June 2015.
-However, due to high demand, more dates were added, which stretched the leg into July 2015. the Manchester Arena date on June 12, 2015, was canceled due to an illness within the band.
+On 13 January 2014, band publicist Liz Rosenberg announced that Christine McVie would rejoin Fleetwood Mac, after having left the group in 1998.
+Rosenberg also stated that a new album and tour were planned.
+The band spent time in March 2014 working on new material, but later confirmed that no new releases would be issued until after the tour.
+Tour dates were announced on 27 March 2014, with tickets going on general sale on 7 April 2014.

+On 9 October 2014, the band announced a second North American leg, adding 28 additional shows from 16 January 2015 in St. Paul, Minnesota, to 31 March 2015 in Wichita, Kansas.
+In November 2014, Mick Fleetwood announced on BBC Radio 2 that Fleetwood Mac would tour Britain in May and June 2015.
+Due to high demand, additional dates were added, extending the British leg into July 2015.
+The Manchester Arena concert scheduled for 12 June 2015 was cancelled due to illness within the band.

 Set list

-This set list is representative of the performance on October 6, 2014.
-It does not represent all concerts for the duration of the tour.
+This set list is representative of the performance on 6 October 2014 and does not reflect all concerts throughout the tour.